 If you have decided to mic up your drum kit, then specialist drum microphones will be required.
 There are whole drum kit mic kits, where you get a range of different mics for an average size drum kit.
 This is a good option if you aren’t sure what to buy.
 Shure, AKG, Audio-Technica, Sennheiser, Samson are good makes and even Sabian have their own drum mic kit available.
 You can use mics like the Shure SM57 for drums, but you need something with a good dynamic range.

 For cymbals you need a mic with good high frequency response and for bass drum, a microphone with good bass response.
 You will also have to buy a set of mic stands for the drums, some short ones for bass drum etc and over head stands for cymbals.
-I’m not even going to address drum screens, because i my book, that’s heresy!
-You should read my post – How to use a Shure SM57 Microphone.

 Like the loudspeaker cables, these are not something to scrimp on.
 So many times I have identified hum or intermittent noise problems coming from a dodgy XLR cable, and usually a cheap one I found lying around somewhere.
 By the time you finish your PA system you are going to need a lot of XLR cables, and if you want to at least save yourself from the annoying task of trying to track down intermittent noise to a single cable, save yourself time and buy quality from the beginning.
 You will need long cables for microphones and DI boxes, and short cables for EQ units, Wireless receivers etc. Also make sure you have a few spares handy, as you never know when one of them will break.

-20)Multicore snake – analogue and digital
+21)Multicore snake – analogue and digital

 A multicore cable or ‘snake cable‘ as it is sometimes called, is another key component of any PA setup.
 It carries the signals from the microphones and DI boxes to the mixing desk and also carries the monitor signals to the floor monitors on the stage.
 A 16-way snake, will usually have 12 XLR inputs and 4 monitor returns(mostly unbalanced but some may have XLR returns – something to check before you buy: that your monitor outputs on your mixer match connectors on multicore.